 Behavioral segmentation is the process of dividing your customers into segments based on their previous behavior.

 Behaviour, in this sense, is considered to be any action a customer has taken on your website or app, such as clicking a call-to-action (CTA), abandoning a cart, or making previous purchases.

 Paying close attention to your customers’ behavior allows you to deliver a better user experience directly to their inboxes.

 Remind them of products in their basket, provide a discount on an item they have recently saved to their wish list, or let them know about upcoming promotions based on their previous purchases.

 The great thing about modern technology is that this process is now possible without time-consuming manual work on the part of marketers.

-Using a marketing CRM will allow you to collect the behavioural data on your user’s actions which you can use to segment your email campaigns.
+You can use behavioral data and automation to deliver a personalized shopping experience to your email contacts without thinking about it.
+Using a marketing CRM will allow you to collect behavioral data on your user’s actions which you can use to segment your email campaigns.

 Want to increase conversion rates?

 Create a segment for email contacts who have abandoned a cart in the past 24 hours.